astropy/astroquery/docs/mast/mast.rst

 MAST is in the process of upgrading our Auth infrastructure to a token based system.
-This will be deployed early November 2018, at which point the credentials will switch from accepting a username/password and instead accept a auth token.
+This will be deployed early November 2018, at which point the credentials will switch from accepting a username/password and instead accept an auth token.

 Accessing Proprietary Data (Token Method)